Sunidhibp/coding-practice-DSA-Java/Theory/Arrays.md

 - **Deletion:** Remove an element from a specified position.
 - **Searching:** Find an element in the array.
 - **Sorting:** Arrange elements in a specific order (ascending or descending).

+ ### Why not .length():
+ - The reason .length is not a method with parentheses is a design decision in Java to keep things simple for arrays.
+Since the length of an array is a basic property, Java provides it as a built-in field, so you access it directly rather than calling it as a method.

 ### Steps to Approach Array Problems:
 1. **Understand the problem:** Read and identify the constraints, edge cases, and what you need to find.